How and Why to Lose Weight for Sleep Apnea

 Whatever you do don’t start running.
 Running is terrible for your knees if you’re overweight.
 Since you’re pushing down on one leg at a time all of your weight plus more is braced by your knee, absolutely killing it.
 If you’d like to run you could work your way up from walking which is a lot better on your knees.

 Other than being relaxing, swimming is great for your heart and let’s be honest, every swimmer (that I’ve seen at least) has a great body.
 Plus it’s very easy to increment your distance since you can always just swim one more lap.
+There’s a reason US Olympic swimmers go and celebrate with Big Macs.
+Swimming works every muscle in the body very intensely.

 A can of coke has about 150 calories with other brands having similar calorie counts.
 Remember, drinking diet soda doesn’t necessarily solve the problem.
 That’s a lot of calories and sugar you’re getting that, if substituted with water, would have never entered your system.
 Even if you just drink a single can a day, you’re still shaving off around a 150 calories.
 Let’s not even go into the caffeine content of these drinks.
 Staying up night after night is just terrible for your sleep.